stevemussmann/GTseqTools/README.md

 The log file is named using the input file (`-x` / `--infile`) base name with the file suffix `.log`.

 Plots:
+The program produces several plots to help the user assess quality of data both before and after filtering, as well as plots that transparently show the number of individuals and loci removed by each filtering step.
-- The program produces sankey plots to show the number of loci and individuals removed by each filter.
+* Sankey plots are produced to show the number of loci and individuals removed by each filter.
+Labels correspond to the long-form command line option for each filter (e.g., pmissind, monomorphic, etc.)
-- Other plots are produced to show the distributions of missing data per locus and individual sample.
+* Histograms are produced that show the distributions of missing data per locus and individual sample both before and after filtering.
+* If the IFI score column is included, histograms will be produced to show the distribution of IFI scores both before and after filtering.
-- All plots can be found in the `plots` subdirectory that is created when the program is run.
+* All plots can be found in the `plots` subdirectory that is created when the program is run.

 ## Example Commands
 You can print the program help menu using the -h option: